Skip to content

 You can't!

-When reading business articles and marketing material, I have a problem with words like maximize, minimize, and optimize.
+When reading business articles and marketing materials, I have difficulty with terms such as maximize, minimize, and optimize.
 In a complex world:

 How do you ever know if you’ve maximized, minimized, or optimized anything?
 You can’t.
 All you can do is measure whether things have increased or decreased.
 Significantly or otherwise.

-- "The best ways to minimize cost overruns" should read "The best ways to reduce the cost of overruns."
+• "The best ways to minimize cost overruns" should read "Some possible ways to reduce the cost of overruns."

-- "How to optimize employee performance." should read "How to improve employee performance."
+• "How to optimize employee performance." should read "Some potential ways to improve employee performance."

-Furthermore, in a complex environment, what are the not so readily apparent unintended consequences of your actions?
+Furthermore, in a complex environment, what is not so readily apparent unintended consequences of your actions?

 Help Keep My Work Alive